krzysk1/c170b/README.md

 The Cessna 170 is a light, single-engined, general aviation aircraft produced by the Cessna Aircraft Company between 1948 and 1956.
 (From Wikipedia, the free encyclopedia)

 This is free add-on for Aerofly FS4 created by Krzysztof Kaniewski with the Aerofly FS4 SDK.
 3D model by Adrian Fernandez Gomez (Alcalá Simulación, www.alcala-sim.com).
+Previously, the model was developed with permission in AFS1 and AFS2.

  Some features may not work as intended and this aircraft could crash your Aerofly FS4.
  Use it at your own risk!